APOLLO 18 is the first true space-horror movie since ALIEN (1979).

 In this minimalist thriller, two American astronauts in 1972 are sent on a secret mission to the Moon in Apollo 18 – to stop the USSR doing something-something-who-cares-McGuffin – and find they are not alone.

 For the youngsters, Apollo17 was the last real manned mission to the Moon.
-That’s if you believe NASA and the ever-truthful United States Gubmint.
+(That’s unless you believe the Moon Landings were at a studio in Burbank.
+You idiot.)
 This “leaked footage” is “the reason why NASA never went back to the Moon.”

 Astronauts Ben Anderson (Warren Christie) and Nate Walker (Lloyd Owen) land on the Moon in what seems to be real lunar module footage, brilliantly staged by director Gonzalo López-Gallego and cinematographer José David Montero, an authentic 1970’s Kodachrome tinge to the filmstock.
 Timur Bekmambetov produces this classic haunted house tale: two actors, one location.
 For all we know, we are watching actual NASA footage, as over 95% of the visuals are from mounted fisheye cams inside the capsule, helmet cams and hand-cams.
 There seems to be not one shot that could have originated from a movie camera.
 An excellent piece of filmmaking, all bad angles, truncated frames and stressed filmstock.

 Ben and Nate exit their lunar module to do the something-something McGuffin.
 They find a cracked Russian cosmonaut helmet – and then find the cosmonaut that belonged to it!
 Tension is ratcheted to unbearable proportions as Ben follows sand footprints into a dark cave, the only light coming from intermittent flashes made by his camera, the whine of its motor recharging the only noise accompanying his stressed breathing.
 And we wait for what is surely to come – a camera flash that will reveal more than just cave rocks…